komunitin/komunitin-api/social/README.md

 Where `field` is one of the resource attributes or relationships or the special field `search` that means searching in all relevant reaource fields.
 Nested fields are allowed using the dot `.` character.

 `operation` is one of:
  - `eq`, `ne`: Equal, not equal.
 The equal operation may be omitted.
+Multiple values can be combined in a comma-separated list.
  - `lt`, `gt`, `le`, `ge`: Less than, greater than, less than or equal, greater than or equal.
 For numeric or date values.

 And `value` is the value to match.
 In case of relationships, it is the resource code.